ebeyabraham/OpenCV-Projects/Document Scanner/ReadMe.md

 # Document Scanner
 I found this project on [pyimagesearch](http://www.pyimagesearch.com/2014/09/01/build-kick-ass-mobile-document-scanner-just-5-minutes/?__s=qfesvtpzzekgnpu4vorc) and tried to do it on my own.
 I could only manage so far.
-Help to make this better is welcome. :)
+Any help to make this better would be welcome. :)

 ## Requirements
 * Python 2.x